 Paleo Protein Powder Defined

-- Many protein powders, even ones called ‘paleo protein powders’ are whey protein.
+- Many protein powders, even ones called ‘paleo protein powders‘ are whey protein.
 Whey is a dairy byproduct.
 Dairy is not considered paleo by paleo experts.
-(Protein powders, by definition, would not be considered paleo either since they’re technically a “processed food.”
+Protein powders, by definition, would not be considered paleo either since they’re technically a “processed food.”
 That said, whey protein is probably one of the most popular “paleo proteins” on the market.

 - Whey isolate, which you’ll see as the primary ingredient in some protein powders, removes the lactose and leaves just the protein and amino acids.
 This could make the product easier to digest for people who are sensitive to dairy.